datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

 (experimental)
-You can use the special marker ``"sesam:markskip"`` to construct JSON objects, lists or single values from a templated string in the ``payload``,  ``headers`` and ``params`` operation configuration properties.
+You can use the special marker ``"sesam:markjson"`` to construct JSON objects, lists or single values from a templated string in the ``payload``,  ``headers`` and ``params`` operation configuration properties.
 It can be used to cast Jinja templated strings to JSON data types or construct objects or lists with conditional Jinja logic.

 An example: